weakish/r3c/README.md

 I always have problem to remember the weired semantic difference between `rsync -r dir1/ ...` and `rsync -r dir ...`.

-Thus I wrote this wrapper.
+Thus, I wrote this wrapper.

 ## Usage